 Badly planned routes through up a whole range of issues for small to medium sized companies.
 Time wise it’s obvious, you’ll complete fewer tasks each day, make customers wait longer for their product or service and may even affect the product, if it’s hot food for example.

 Focusing on the costs incurred, many of these can be related to the vehicle and may become evident over time.
 General wear and tear of the fleet will be affected by inefficient routing, over time this translates to significant losses.
 Companies will also see a rise in labour and fuel costs as a result of inefficient driving routes.
+If you’re looking to make deliveries overseas, you may want to make use of a professional freighting company such as this european sea freight company to fulfill your shipping needs when operating on an international level.

 What should your route optimizer have?